-As someone who’s gone trough this themselves I can assure it’s no fun waking up to a message in your inbox claiming to send you a big invoice or take you to court because you unknowingly have an image on one of your pages that was “stolen” by one of the previous owners.
+As someone who’s gone through this themselves, I can assure you it’s no fun waking up to a message in your inbox claiming to send you a big invoice or take you to court because you unknowingly have an image on one of your pages that was “stolen” by one of the previous owners.

-Especially on websites that have been around for a while there might be some legacy problems from gathering images online back in the day when the technical capabilities of today didn’t exist.
-Today there’s services dedicated to crawling to web to find copyrighted images all automatically, it’s not worth it to take any chances.
+Especially on websites that have been around for a while, there might be some legacy problems from gathering images online back in the day when the technical capabilities of today didn’t exist.
+Today there are services dedicated to crawling to the web to find copyrighted images all automatically, it’s not worth it to take any chances.

-Which is why I always add copyright info to every image I upload the moment I upload them, either a url in case of royalty free images or personal info when I’m using one of my own pictures or have explicit permission from the photographer.
+This is why I always add copyright info to every image I upload the moment I upload them, either a URL in case of royalty-free images or personal info when I’m using one of my own pictures or have explicit permission from the photographer.